Use Advanced search for multiple words and phrases

 by Ken Fern, 2000, Permanent Publications, ISBN 1856230112

 The way we currently produce our food is damaging both to ourselves and our planet.
 We need to create gardens, woodlands and farms which are in harmony with nature.
 What we need is to discover and grow a wide variety of easily grown perennial and self-seeding annuals which provide delicious and healthy food, or are useful in other ways.
 Describing plants such as these, native to Britain and Europe and from temperate areas around the world, this book includes those suitable for: the ornamental garden, the edible lawn, shade, ponds, walls, hedges, agroforestry and conservation.
 Packed with information, personal anecdote and detailed appendices and indexes, this pioneering book takes gardening, conservation and ecology into a new dimension.
 "Ken Fern leads us through a garden of improbable delights -- cold climate yams five feet long, edible fuschia fruits, trees laden with delicious berries all through the winter, leaves and flowers with the most subtle and astonishing flavours.
 It is hard to over-estimate the importance and likely impact of this book.
 The result of an insatiable curiosity and years of painstaking research, this book is comparable in stature only to the works of Evelyn and Culpeper." -- George Monbiot, The Guardian.
-Order from Plants For A Future:
+Buy at Amazon.com: Plants for a Future

 See the Plants For A Future online database